 Another thing you can try is to look at the coffee bean’s colour.
 A bad coffee bean will have a flushed colour, unlike fresh ones that have a medium to dark brown hue.

 If your sense of smell and site isn’t that developed, you can always try to brew the coffee beans and taste them with your tongue.
 Brewing and drinking bad coffee beans don’t really have a negative effect on one’s health.
 It will just taste bad or dull.

-I have actually tried brewing bad coffee beans in my Keurig K55 coffee maker at home.
-Even though the Keurig K55 is a nice coffee machine that can get you excellent cups of coffee, it still can’t bring out the flavours of coffee from a bad bean.
+I have actually tried brewing bad coffee beans in one of the best coffee makers, but even the best one in the world can’t bring out the flavours of coffee from a bad bean.